Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Everett had seven receiving yards in one career matchup against the Lions, 28.5 fewer than his receiving yards prop bet over/under for Sunday's game (35.5).
+- Everett racked up seven receiving yards in his lone career matchup against the Lions, 28.5 fewer than his over/under for Sunday's game.

-- Everett did not have a touchdown catch in that matchup against the Lions.
+- Everett did not have a touchdown catch in that contest against the Lions.

-- The Lions are allowing 256.9 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The Lions have the NFL's 20th-ranked pass defense this season, allowing 256.9 yards per game through the air.

-- The Lions' defense is 20th in the NFL, conceding 1.6 passing touchdowns per game.
+- The Lions' defense is 20th in the NFL, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- Against the Bears last week, Everett was targeted five times and totaled 68 yards on four receptions while scoring one touchdown.
+- In last week's game against the Bears, Everett was targeted five times and racked up four catches for 68 yards (17 yards per reception) and scored one touchdown.

-- Everett put up 143 yards (on 10 catches) with two touchdowns during his last three games.
-He was targeted 11 times, and averaged 47.7 yards per game.
+- During his last three games, Everett has put up 47.7 yards per game with two touchdowns, reeling in 10 passes on 11 targets.

 Everett's Seattle Teammates